RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/08_Storage.en.md

 Copy the files transferred to the storage component under the directory specified in directory path.

 If directory path is set within the project directory, it will be erased during project initialization.
-WHEEL does not determine whether the specified directory path is in the project directory.
-If necessary, set the path outside the project directory.
+WHEEL does not determine whether the directory path you set is in the project directory, so we recommend that you set a path outside the project directory.

 --------
 [Return to Component Details]({{site.baseurl}}/reference/4_component/)